FlowMixer: A Depth-Agnostic Neural Architecture for Interpretable Spatiotemporal Forecasting: Appendix: Long-Horizon Time Series Forecasting

 We evaluated FlowMixer using seven benchmark datasets encompassing diverse domains with varying temporal resolutions and prediction challenges.
 The ETT datasets capture electrical transformer measurements over a two-year period, consisting of both hourly (ETTh) and 15-minute (ETTm) resolution variants.
 The Electricity dataset records hourly power consumption from 321 customers, while Traffic contains hourly road occupancy rates from California.
 The Weather dataset comprises 21 meteorological indicators sampled at 10-minute intervals throughout 2020.

 Data preparation followed standard protocols, with chronological partitioning using train/validation/test ratios of 0.6/0.2/0.2 for ETT and 0.7/0.2/0.1 for others.
 Each feature underwent independent z-score normalization.
-For most dataset we use an input length of 1024 ($\geq$720) timesteps.
+For most datasets we use an input length of 1024 ($\geq$720) timesteps.
 For Electricity and Traffic, we utilize longer input sequences (up to 3072 timesteps) due to their increased feature dimensionality.

 Model training was implemented in TensorFlow and executed on a single NVIDIA A100 GPU.
 The training protocol incorporated early stopping with patience of 10 epochs and learning rate reduction (factor 0.1, patience 5) based on validation loss.
 We limited training to 100 epochs with batch size 32 and systematically evaluated dropout rates between 0.0 and 0.7.
 The model's hyperparameters were optimized for each dataset and prediction horizon combination, with comprehensive configurations detailed in Table~\ref{tab:hyperparams}.
+While training hyperparameters were optimized per dataset, the core architecture remained fixed with a single mixing block\textemdash eliminating the depth search required by baseline methods.